cztomsik/napigen/README.md

 # zig-napigen

-Automatic N-API bindings for any Zig project.
+Automatic N-API bindings for your Zig project.

 **Disclaimer:** I did this as a PoC when I was in hospital/recovering and it's still a **work-in-progress**, but I think it might be already useful